jgilberts/Bourbon-States/README.md

 ## Description of what project is

-## 3+ features included to meet requirements and description ofthem
+## 3+ features included to meet requirements and description of them